Gogo Shell provides an interface to interact with OSGI modules in Liferay 7

 Congratulation …!!
 You are ready to fire Gogo shell commands.

-As this is my local machine, I have used localhost as the name of host to connect.
-In case if your Liferay server is running on remote machine, you can connect with remote machine IP.
+As this is my local machine, I have used localhost as the host’s name to connect.
+If your Liferay server is running on a remote machine, you can connect with remote machine IP.

-11311 is the default port to connect Gogo shell.
+11311 is the default port to connect the Gogo shell.

-Note :- Make sure the property include-and-override=portal-developer.properties is not present in your portal-ext.properties file or else, the custom port you set with above property will not work.
+Note:- Make sure the property include-and-override=portal-developer.properties is not present in your portal-ext.properties file, or else, the custom port you set with the above property will not work.
 So simply remove include-and-override=portal-developer.properties if that is present in your portal-ext.properties.

-Setting custom telnet port to connect Gogo shell is useful specifically where you are running two separate Liferay 7 / DXP instance on single physical machine.
-For example, you have your DEV and QA environment on single Unix box.
+Setting a custom telnet port to connect the Gogo shell is useful for running two separate Liferay 7 / DXP instances on a single physical machine.
+For example, you have your DEV and QA environment on a single Unix box.

-In this case connecting Gogo Shell to individual instance is not possible with single Port (in facet you will see error in server log saying 11311 port is in use while running second Liferay 7 / DXP instance).
-You can use above property to change the Gogo shell port.
+In this case, connecting Gogo Shell to an individual instance is impossible with a single Port (in facet, you will see an error in the server log saying 11311 port is in use while running the second Liferay 7 / DXP instance).
+You can use the above property to change the Gogo shell port.

 On setting above property, you can access it on 11312 port.
 (You can use any custom port which is not in use).

-Another (straight forward) way to connect is with putty.
-It is a common practice to connect various environment like DEV, QA, UAT or Production with Putty.
+Another (straightforward) way to connect is with putty.
+It is common to connect various environments like DEV, QA, UAT, or Production with Putty.
 Below are the steps to connect it with Putty

-- Start Putty and give the inputs as per below screenshot
+- Start Putty and give the inputs as per the below screenshot

 - Give Host Name as localhost.
-In case if you are connecting remote machine, you can give remote machine IP.
+In case if you are connecting a remote machine, you can give the remote machine IP.

 - Choose the Connection type as Telnet.

-- Click on Open button and you will see Gogo shell in Putty.
+- Click on the Open button, and you will see Gogo shell in Putty.

 You can connect Gogo shell from Liferay IDE as well.
-The prerequisite for this options is, you need to run your Liferay 7 / DXP server within Liferay DXP only.
+The prerequisite for these options is to run your Liferay 7 / DXP server within Liferay DXP only.
 So first, you should follow the steps to configure Liferay 7 within Liferay IDE.

-Once configured, right click on Liferay 7.x from Servers window in eclipse and you will see below context menu in Liferay IDE.
-If Liferay 7 / DXP server is not up, you will see Open Gogo shell options disabled per below screenshot.
+Once configured, right-click on Liferay 7.x from the Servers window in eclipse, and you will see below the context menu in Liferay IDE.
+If Liferay 7 / DXP server is not up, you will see the Open Gogo shell option disabled per the below screenshot.

-Click on it and you will see Terminal window as below.
+Click on it, and you will see the Terminal window as below.

 Well done … !!
-You are connected to Gogo shell from Liferay IDE.
+You are connected to the Gogo shell from Liferay IDE.

-Alternatively, you can open Gogo Shell terminal window in Liferay IDE by following below steps
+Alternatively, you can open the Gogo Shell terminal window in Liferay IDE by following the below steps.

-- In search text box on top, just type Terminal as per below screenshot.
+- In the search text box on top, just type Terminal as per the below screenshot.

-- Just click on Open button and you will see Terminal windows as per below screenshot.
+- Just click on the Open button, and you will see Terminal windows as per the below screenshot.

-- Click on small monitor icon at right side and Liferay IDE opens separate windows as below.
+- Click on the small monitor icon on the right side, and Liferay IDE opens separate windows as below.